 Extra help: Graduate teaching assistants (GTAs) for Stat 3201, 3202, 3301, 3302, 3303 and 4620 will hold their office hours in the Data Analytics Learning Center (DALC) in Pomerene 151.
-The hours during which the GTA for our course will hold office hours can be found at the top of the syllabus.
-You can meet with the GTA for our course in the DALC during his or her office hours to discuss questions you have about the course material, homework assignments, R, etc.
+A complete list of hours during which the DALC will be staffed by GTAs for Statistics Department courses can be found at https://stat.osu.edu/undergraduates/tutoring.
+You can meet with GTAs in the DALC during their office hours to discuss questions you have about the course material, homework assignments, R, etc.

 You are welcome to stop by the DALC when it is open, even if it is not currently being staffed by the GTA for our course, e.g. if you are looking for a place to study or work on an assignment for one of the supported courses.
-If the DALC is staffed by a GTA for another Statistics course when you stop by, he or she will help you if possible, but may not be able to answer all of your questions.
+If the DALC is staffed by a GTA for another Statistics course when you stop by, they will help you if possible, but may not be able to answer all of your questions.